Have you tried to search for statistics on cancer in Singapore?

 As the Chinese form the majority of the population, they’re likely to account for the majority of cancer cases.

-The Chinese have an even greater probability of contracting cancers than the rest of the ethnicity groups in Singapore.
+The Chinese people seem to have an even greater probability of contracting cancer compared to the rest of the ethnicity groups in Singapore.

 If in the event one does develop cancer, what are the options?